 In research, to advance human health, we will integrate, synthesize and align our discovery, translation, implementation and commercialization efforts to ensure progress and to achieve impact.
 This will require new and enhanced engagement with our diverse portfolio of research stakeholders, including community partners and industry collaborators.
 Our basic science enterprise will be positioned as an engine of discovery that primes the pump of our research pipeline.
-Additionally, we will invest in new and complementary research programs, highlighted by the establishment of a Program in Human Genetics and Evolutionary Biology.
-To help drive and sustain our clinical and translational research efforts, we shall prioritize the recruitment and retention of additional exceptional and entrepreneurial clinician-scientists within the ranks of our faculty.
+A New Opportunity Fund will be established to position us to take advantage of emerging scientific opportunities.
+Additionally, we will invest in new and complementary research programs, highlighted by the establishment of a Program in Human Genetics and Evolutionary Biology and a Human Genetic Disease Modeling Core.
+To help drive and sustain our clinical and translational research efforts, we shall prioritize the recruitment and retention of additional exceptional and entrepreneurial clinicianscientists within the ranks of our faculty.
 We will explore the feasibility of earning NCI designation for our Cancer Center.

 Underpinning our strategic direction in research will be an enhanced commitment to provide all who are engaged in research, discovery and innovation with bestin-class infrastructure and specialized support services.
 A centerpiece of this commitment will be the construction of a state-of-the-art research facility on our main campus that will house existing areas of world-class strength such as the Horae Gene Therapy Center, the Program in Molecular Medicine, neurobiology and neurotherapeutics, as well as new and emerging areas, including the Program in Human Genetics and Evolutionary Biology.
-Additionally, we will create an Integrative Biomarker Core that will apply powerful new technologies and integrative analytics toward the identification of new biomarkers, novel point-ofcare diagnostic devices and digital medicine capabilities.
+Additionally, we will create an Integrative Biomarker Core that will apply powerful new technologies and integrative analytics toward the identification of new biomarkers and novel point-of-care diagnostic devices.

 We will augment our support for preclinical product development and early stage clinical trials to speed the translation of scientific discoveries to new treatments and approaches.
-An advanced therapeutics initiative will align and integrate the full complement of resources and expertise-legal, regulatory, process development, biomanufacturing, clinical trial design and management necessary to advance and accelerate the translation of our scientific discoveries.
-Finally, targeted investments in data-related capabilities, including continued investment in our data lake, as well as research computing and data science technologies, will provide innovative, agile, cost-efficient and compliant technologies, tools and expertise in support of emeraina scientific directions.
+An advanced therapeutics initiative will align and integrate the full complement of resources and expertise-legal, regulatory, process development, biomanufacturing, clinical trial design and managementnecessary to advance and accelerate the translation of our scientific discoveries.
+Finally, targeted investments in data-related capabilities, including continued investment in our data lake, as well as research computing and data science technologies, will provide innovative, agile, cost-efficient and compliant technologies, tools and expertise in support of emerging scientific directions.